MOSSOAY FLOCK have been... BUSY

 LEFT: Jackson, our former Stock Ram, having a feast on some cut branches - considering that in their native habitat there are no growing trees, this appetite is bizarre!
 Soays will eat "just about everything"!

 RIGHT: Jackson won First Prize for Northern Short Tailed at Lanark Show, September 2014.
 He is SO(ay) Handsome.
 Unhaltered, as shown, Jackson excelled - by BUTTING the opposition with vigour!
-He's now relocated to live with his new flock in Western Isles
+He's now living with his new flock in Western Isles

 LEFT: Tender moment!
 Lamb needs a bit of TLC - mum EXHAUSTED!
 Pete steps in to help out...